lloydjatkinson/xkcd-web-component/README.md

 ### Why Web Components?

 Web Components are *not* an alternative to Javascript frameworks - this one is written with Vue.
 The Web Component standard contains a number of other standards - two of which are the Shadow DOM and Custom Elements standards.
 Web Components encapsulated and contain their own DOM - ensuring compatibility with any other Javascript or CSS on the page.

+Web Components also allow for interoperability between Javascript frameworks - especially ones that closely follow the Web Components standard (such as Vue).
+This means you can write a Vue Web Component and use it inside an Angular component, for example.